 3. AI ran npm to “fix” a problem it diagnosed wrong

-It saw a missing dependency error, jumped to npm install <pkg>, did not consider that this would create a competing lockfile.
+It saw a missing-dependency error, jumped to npm install <pkg>, and never considered that this creates a competing lockfile.
 Speed bias over correctness.

 4. Mixed managers across team members or environments

 One dev uses npm, another pnpm, CI uses yarn.
-AI inherits the inconsistency and chooses based on whatever it sees in the current open file’s directory.
+The AI inherits the inconsistency and picks based on whatever it sees in the current open file’s directory.

-5. AI generated npx commands that bypass the workspace’s manager
+5. AI generated npx commands that bypass the workspace manager

-npx prisma generate works but does not respect pnpm’s workspace structure.
-In monorepos, this can resolve to a different prisma version than the workspace pins.
+npx prisma generate runs, but it does not respect pnpm’s workspace structure.
+In monorepos it can resolve to a different prisma version than the workspace pins.

 How to spot it: npx <tool> commands appear in AI-generated scripts; tool version differs between local and CI.